monzee/vanilla/README.md

           if (!appeal.isEmpty()) {
             // show rationale. you can iterate over the appeal object to get all
             // the denied permissions, or call #include(String) to query if the
-            // appeal includes a specific permission
+            // appeal includes a specific permission.
+            // depending on your use case, you might be able to proceed even
+            // with a partial grant
             dialogWithMessage(""
                 + "I need these permissions to proceed: "
                 + TextUtils.join(", ", appeal),